code4me-me/code4me/code4me-server/README.md

 #### Request body
 ```
 {
-  "completionToken": string,
+  "verifyToken": string,
-  "completion": string,
+  "chosenPrediction": string,
-  "line": string
+  "groundTruth": string
 }
 ```
-- `completionToken`: the token from the response of `/api/v1/autocomplete`
+- `verifyToken`: the token from the response of `/api/v1/prediction/autocomplete`
-- `completion`: the original completion
+- `chosenPrediction`: the chosen prediction from the client
-- `line`: the current line (partial, from the same offset as the completion)
+- `groundTruth`: the ground truth of the prediction (the line from the same offset as the completion after 30s)

 #### Response body
 N/A